au5ton/example-gcp-api/README.md

 serverless-api
 ===========================

-Example Express.js setup for an API server on Firebase Functions.
+Serverless Express.js stack for an API server on Firebase Functions.
 [Inspired by this Medium post](https://medium.com/p/a20b536c6aec).

 ## Features